-Welcome to the Jr. HEAT GYM presented by Gatorade!
+Welcome to the Jr. HEAT GYM!

 Your shot always has room for improvement.
 It’s all about proper techniques and repetition.
 Pay attention to these tips on shooting from Coach Fiorentino.